The AnaCredit project at ESCB level

 On 18 May 2016 the ECB adopted Regulation (EU) 2016/867 on the collection of granular credit and credit risk data (known as the ‘AnaCredit Regulation’), which incorporates an amended version of what was already approved in principle by the Governing Council in 2015.

-Based on this Regulation, national central banks (NCBs) in the euro area will collect harmonized and granular data from resident credit institutions and their foreign branches concerning loans and collateral or guarantees extended to counterparties identified as legal entities.
+Based on this Regulation, since September 2018, national central banks (NCBs) in the euro area collect harmonized and granular data from resident credit institutions and their foreign branches concerning loans and collateral or guarantees extended to counterparties identified as legal entities.

 Although AnaCredit’s goal is not to build a European Central Credit Register (CCR), the NCBs that already manage a national CCR may nonetheless, and subject to certain conditions, draw on AnaCredit data to bolster national information services for participating intermediaries (typically, return flows and replies to ad hoc requests).